Protien:

 Sous vide for about 2 hours to your desired temp.
 We like medium-rare so we cooked it to 131 degrees, though with the beauty of sous vide you can get it cooked exactly to your liking, so just adjust to preference.
 The other great thing about sous vide is that you can use it to hold to temp until you are ready to eat.
 Company running late, no big deal, just keep it at exact temp without over cooking it or having it dry out.

 When you are ready to eat, heat a cast iron or sauté pan over high heat.
+The steaks can also be finished on a gas grill or other grill over direct heat, if desired.

 Remove the meat from the sous vide bag to a cutting board.
 Slice the meat to desired thickness cuts.
-Again with the beauty of sous vide you can do really thick cuts because it is all evenly cooked already, you are just searing to add some flavor and texture to the meat.
+Again, with the beauty of sous vide you can do really thick cuts because it is all evenly cooked already, you are just searing to add some flavor and texture to the meat.

 Finishing the Teres Major